Printing registration: T-bar

 This method, using small measured registration marks on both the stone and the paper, is very accurate and simple to do.
 The printer measures the exact size of the paper and the desired margins.
 Then marks are made at both ends of the sheet of paper, and corresponding marks (usually in the shape of a "T") are made on the stone.
 Then the printer matches the marks on the paper to those on the stone.
 This way many runs of different colors can be pulled exactly in line with one another, each of them measured from the same system of marks.

 Pin-hole

+On both engraved copper plates, two small holes toward the middle of the vertical sides are visible.

 This method involves laying the paper on the un-inked surface, and making a pin-hole through both the bottom and top of the paper, being careful to make a mark in the stone's surface.
 Then the locations of the holes are transferred to each sheet of paper to be printed.
 When printing, one should place pins in each hole of a sheet of paper, and lower it onto the inked stone, placing each pin in its respective hole in the stone.
 This method can ruin paper by creating holes and if the holes get too large, they lose their function as registration devices.